All Episodes

 And we think we're making them like us.

-And it's making the banks Create a new wave of dependency.
+And it's making the banks create a new wave of dependency.

-They're simply ordering the banks to make another bunch of loans to people can't pay them back and creating a new bunch of dependent people to which the Democrats can point in the field.
+They're simply ordering the banks to make another bunch of loans to people who can't pay them back and creating a new bunch of dependent people to which the Democrats can point and feel, we did that for you.

 They know that they're not going to win every election.

-They know they're not going to control the treasury forever.
+They know they're not going to control the Treasury forever.

 So they're trying to put in place as many irreversible policies, spending policies as they can.

-It's the same thing, spending as much as possible as soon as possible on Obamacare to make it harder to repeal.
+It's the same thing, spending as much as possible, as soon as possible on Obamacare to make it harder to repeal.

 So that's why they're doing it.

-All of those reasons.
+All of those reasons, pure and simple.

 Well, it's an honor just to speak with you.

-Thanks for letting me uh You bet.
+Thanks for letting me talk.

-Um the apps need to be approved.
+The apps need to be approved.

-Um you can't even write an app without a Mac.
+You can't even write an app without a Mac.

 It's just so restrictive.

-And as a freedom loving band, and I know you are.
+And as a freedom-loving band, and I know you are, yeah, it's a good question.

 This is actually a really, really good question.

-The best way to explain it is that uh it can't access the data in any other app and very little of the operating system itself.
+The best way to explain it is that it can't access the data in any other app and very little of the operating system itself.

 Apple's doing this for security reasons.